INFINOX launches flagship all-in-one trading platform IX One

 - Customer support in 15+ languages

-Further, to enhance user experience, the fully customisable platform comes with over 40 widgets that traders can use to create their own personal trader dashboard.
-Widgets include:
+The fully customizable platform comes with over 40 widgets that traders can use to create a personal dashboard, including:

 - Economic calendar